verus-lang/verus/CONTRIBUTING.md

 ### Policy for AI-generated and AI-assisted code

 AI use is permitted, but all code produced via agentic AI must be disclosed in the PR.
 Regardless of how the code is produced, we expect the human contributor to take responsibility for the quality of the code.
+As a consequence of this position, **do not** list any tool (AI or otherwise) as a co-author.
+Instead, you can use `Assisted-by: <tool>:<model>`.

 AI-assisted coding, or "vibecoding," carries a number of risks.
 These risks include both damage to overall code quality and the risk of overburdening the reviewers, as code can be generated faster than it can be reviewed.
 We will close a PR if we feel those risks cannot be satisfactorily managed, or if our time is abused.